joakim/entofu/README.md

 Any noncharacters produced when encoding must therefore be converted to substitute code points in plane 13.

-Any substitute code points encountered when decoding must be converted back to their respective noncharacters before reading their binary data.
+When decoding, any substitute code points must be converted back to their respective noncharacters before reading their binary data.

 8 noncharacters in regular tofus:
 - `U+8FFFE` ⟷ `U+D0000`